qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/understanding_properties.rst

 qooxdoo Property Handling
 =========================

-qooxdoo's dynamic properties are a perfect example of the framework's three virtues: elegance, power, speed.

 Let's see how the above example can be written using qooxdoo's property implementation.
 The property itself is declared in the ``properties`` section of the class definition.
 Only if some property-specific code needs to be run in the setter, an additional ``apply`` method has to be given: